Crash Landing (1958 film): Release

 Crash Landing was released in July 1958 on a double bill with Sears' Going Steady, which he directed in September 1957.

 Critical

-Crash Landing was an early disaster film that had its antecedents in The High and the Mighty (1954).
+Crash Landing was an early disaster film preceded by The High and the Mighty (1954).
 Following some of the now-familiar plot devices in disaster films, as a recent review by Jeff Stafford noted, "There’s also plenty of drama going on in the passenger section with an assortment of disagreeable and problematic travellers caught up in their own personal crisis."
 Stafford further described the climactic crash as "As for the final splashdown in 'Crash Landing', it’s bound to be a disappointment for most considering the big dramatic buildup to it, but did you really expect much from a Sam Katzman-Fred F. Sears production?
 A miniature model airplane, some jerky camera movements, a water tank and some intensely dramatic music, courtesy of composer Mischa Bakaleinikoff ..."